How to Create a Pareto Chart in Minitab 18

 Next, place the cursor in the "Frequencies in:" text box, then double click on the "C2 No. of Dissatisfied Customers" to the left.
 This will show the frequency of the quality problem that has been tracked to the graph.

 There is an option to classify the remaining defects into one category.
-Since we don't have a lot of data for our chart and have another category, just click on the do not combine selection.
+Since we don't have a lot of data for our chart, just click on the do not combine selection.
 Make sure that this selection is made after the two previous steps are completed.